christiangomonit/task-management/README.md

 ## Overview

-This is a simple Task Management Web App built with Flask, MySQL, HTML, and CSS.
+This is a simple Task Management Web App built with Flask, MySQL, HTML, and Bootstrap.
 The app allows users to add, edit, and delete tasks.
 It provides a user-friendly interface to manage tasks efficiently.

 ## Features

 - Add new tasks
 - Edit existing tasks
 - Delete tasks
-- View all tasks in a structured format

 ## Prerequisites